Gravitational back-reaction is magical: Discussion

 Although it has been suggested that boundary states with flat entanglement spectrum are dual to peculiar bulk states of fixed areas\cite{Akers:2018fow,Dong_2019}, exactly how these bulk states should be interpreted holographically remains to be understood.
 To this end, a more precise relation between magic and emergent gravity \cite{Faulkner_2013} in the bulk, one which does not rely on the distillation assumptions used in this work, is highly desirable.
 Furthermore, a connection between magic and a local function of curvature generated by more physical forms of stress energy instead of an extended conical singularity such as a cosmic brane may provide a more natural link with the Einstein's equations or the Hamiltonian constraint.
 A more comprehensive understanding of holographic magic through the lens of dynamics such as quantum chaos\cite{chaosbymagic} and (classical) complexity can also provide another unique perspective that is not captured by our current work.

-More broadly, this work calls for several important lines of investigation as we move towards establishing non-local magic as a key metric for characterizing quantum many-body systems.
+Finally, this work calls for several important lines of investigation as we move toward establishing nonlocal magic as a key metric for characterizing quantum many-body systems.
 For instance, the tensor product of random single-qubit states, the ground states of physical quantum many-body systems, and the Haar random states all have volume law magic scaling.
 Purely from the point of view of entanglement entropy, they can also be mimicked by stabilizer states.
-However, their non-local magic behaves very differently.
-Thus it provides a distinct indicator for the properties of the underlying quantum systems that are invisible to entanglement entropy or total non-stabilizerness alone.
-It would also be intriguing to study the role of non-local magic in quantum phase transition, in symmetry breaking, and in non-equilibrium systems.
+However, their nonlocal magic behaves very differently.
+Thus it provides a distinct indicator for the properties of the underlying quantum systems that are invisible to entanglement entropy or total nonstabilizerness alone.
+It would also be intriguing to study the role of nonlocal magic in quantum phase transition, in symmetry breaking, and in nonequilibrium systems.

-\acknowledgments We would like to thank Chris Akers, Vijay Balasubramanian, Ning Bao, Ed Barnes, Kaifeng Bu, Xi Dong, Sophia Economou, Monica Kang, Cynthia Keeler, Nick Mayhall, Jason Pollack, Howard Schnitzer, Brian Swingle, Christopher White, Tianci Zhou for helpful comments, resource, and discussions.
+\acknowledgments We would like to thank Chris Akers, Vijay Balasubramanian, Ning Bao, Ed Barnes, Kaifeng Bu, Xi Dong, Sophia Economou, Monica Kang, Cynthia Keeler, Nick Mayhall, Jason Pollack, Howard Schnitzer, Brian Swingle, Christopher White, and Tianci Zhou for helpful comments, resource, and discussions.
 We are especially grateful to Christopher White and Daniele Iannotti for identifying the mistakes in the earlier version of this manuscript.
 C.C. and A.H. would like to thank the organizers of the Quantum Information and Quantum Matter Conference at NYU Abu Dhabi during which this work was first conceived.
-C.C.\ acknowledges the support by the Air Force Office of Scientific Research (FA9550-19-1-0360), the National Science Foundation (PHY-1733907), and the Commonwealth Cyber Initiative.
+C.C.\ acknowledges the support by the National Science Foundation (No. PHY-1733907) and the Commonwealth Cyber Initiative.
 The Institute for Quantum Information and Matter is an NSF Physics Frontiers Center.
-AH acknowledges support from PNRR MUR project PE0000023-NQSTI and PNRR MUR project CN $00000013$ -ICSC.
-W.M. is supported by the U.S. Department of Energy under grant number DE-SC0019470, and by the Heising-Simons Foundation ``Observational Signatures of Quantum Gravity'' collaboration grant 2021-2818.
-S.F.E.O. acknowledges support from PNRR MUR project PE0000023-NQSTI.
-L.L. is funded through the Munich Quantum Valley project (MQV-K8) by Bayerisches Staatsministerium für Wissenschaft und Kunst and DFG (CRC 183).
+A.H. acknowledges support from PNRR MUR Project (No. PE0000023-NQSTI) and PNRR MUR Project (No.~CN $00000013$-ICSC).
+W.M. is supported by the U.S. Department of Energy under Grant No.~DE-SC0019470 and by the Heising-Simons Foundation ``Observational Signatures of Quantum Gravity'' Collaboration Grant No.~2021-2818.
+S.F.E.O. acknowledges support from PNRR MUR Project (No.~PE0000023-NQSTI).
+L.L. is funded through the Munich Quantum Valley project (No.~MQV-K8) by Bayerisches Staatsministerium für Wissenschaft und Kunst and DFG (No.~CRC 183).